D3 ~ Bb5 (2 octaves and 4 notes)

 Sunye possesses a light soprano voice, which makes runs easier for her.
 She oftentimes sings runs in her performances, but they lack pitch accuracy, meaning her notes are hit, but they’re mostly done by sliding from note to note, rather than hitting every note precisely and individually while connecting through the runs.
 She also may get pitchy with her runs, but mostly they just sound lazy and sloppy, needing work on precision.
 An example would include Wonder Girls’ 두고두고 where at the end of the song Sunye hits F5 and descends in a run, which sounds uneven and unclear, sliding through the notes in a rather clumsy manner.

-Sunye stands out from the Wonder Girls by not only being the best vocalist in the group, but also due to the natural color of her tone.
+Sunye stands out from the Wonder Girls due to the natural color of her tone.
 She possesses a very beautiful and unique instrument, her voice is very bright and feminine, with a lightness and clearness that make her voice always sound rather angelic.
 She’s always been the main focus amongst the Wonder Girls members, by focusing not only on singing, but also on dance and being the leader.
-Her level of skill right before she debuted and as soon as she debuted was around an average level of skill, but she has overtime shown considerable improvement.
+Her level of skill right before she debuted and as soon as she debuted has changed overtime and she’s shown considerable improvement.

 Sunye’s lower range possesses a clear tone that is kept from her voice as a whole.
 She oftentimes sings down in this range around A3 and higher, keeping good cord connection and tone production.
 When she descends below that, however, her support drops along with her cord connection and volume.
 She gets very airy on the notes below G3 losing focus and projection and consistency.
 Sometimes she’s able to produce clearer notes in that range, but many other times more air than tone comes out when she sings on a range around F#3 and below.
 Examples would include her OST song Maybe, where her F#3’s are at times produced and clearly heard, although very quiet, and at other times mostly air comes out.